normalize/normalize.github.io/api/proxy.md

 Only one query string can be used at a time:

 - `?source` - return/redirect the source file and its dependencies all without any transformations applied.
 Useful for building server-side.
-- `?min` - minify the transformation.
-Only applies to JS, CSS, and HTML assets.

 If any of these query strings are included, then all the pushed dependencies will also include the same query string.

-Each file will have an `ETag` header which is the `sha256` sum of the __source__ file.
-Thus, the only real way to verify whether this header is correct is to check the `?source` file.
-The ETag will remain the same between query strings and differences in transforms

-> Note: the ETag header is subject to change as this is obviously less than ideal.

 #### GET pull